A circular order on edge-coloured trees and RNA m-diagrams: generalized Induction

-We shall see below that the corresponding result does not hold for labelled trees (see Remark~\ref{r:notinvariant}).

-\begin{lemma} (a) Let $k$ be odd, let $i \neq j$ and let $G$ be a labelled $m$-edge-coloured tree with $k$ vertices and whose edges are coloured with $S_i$ and $S_j$ only.
+\begin{lemma} \begin{enumerate} \item[(a)] Let $k$ be odd, let $i \neq j$ and let $G$ be a labelled $m$-edge-coloured tree with $k$ vertices whose edges are coloured with $S_i$ and $S_j$ only.
 Let $\shape$ be the underlying unlabelled tree of $G$.
-Applying $R_{i,j}$ induction on $G$ has order $k$, producing $k$ distinct trees with shape $\shape$.

-(b) Let $k$ be even, $i \neq j$ and let $G$ be a labelled $m$-edge-coloured tree with $k$ vertices and whose edges are coloured with $S_i$ and $S_j$ only.
+Then $R_{i,j}$ and $L_{i,j}$ have order $k$ on $G$, producing $k$ distinct trees with shape $\shape$. \item[(b)] Let $k$ be even, $i \neq j$ and let $G$ be a labelled $m$-edge-coloured tree with $k$ vertices and whose edges are coloured with $S_i$ and $S_j$ only.
 Let $\shape$ be the underlying unlabelled tree of $G$.
-Applying $R_{i,j}$ induction to $G$ has order $k$, producing $k/2$ distinct labelled trees whose underlying unlabelled tree is $\shape$ in each case and $k/2$ distinct labelled trees whose underlying unlabelled tree is $R_{i,j}(\shape)$. \end{lemma}
+Then $R_{i,j}$ and $L_{i,j}$ have order $k$ on $G$, producing $k/2$ distinct labelled trees whose underlying unlabelled tree is $\shape$ in each case and $k/2$ distinct labelled trees whose underlying unlabelled tree is $R_{i,j}(\shape)$. \end{enumerate} \end{lemma}

 \begin{proof} (a) Since $\shape$ contains only the symbols $S_i$ and $S_j$, it is a line.
 Suppose the line is drawn horizontally and suppose the leftmost edge has colour $S_j$ and vertices $a_1$ and $a_2$ from left to right.
-Then in $R_{i,j}^d(G)$, if it is drawn with orientation given by $ \xymatrix{ \cdot \ar@{-}[r]^{S_i} & a_1 \ar@{-}[r]^{S_j} & \cdot}$ (where one of the edges may not exist), the vertex $a_1$ is the $d^{th}$ vertex from the left.
-It is clear that all the induced trees $R_{i,j}^d(G)$ have the same underlying unlabelled tree (those for $d$ odd should be read from right to left).
+Then in $(R_{i,j}^G)^d(G)$, if it is drawn with orientation given by $ \xymatrix{ \cdot \ar@{-}[r]^{S_i} & a_1 \ar@{-}[r]^{S_j} & \cdot}$ (where one of the edges may not exist), the vertex $a_1$ is the $d^{th}$ vertex from the left.
+It is clear that all the induced trees $(R_{i,j}^G)^d(G)$ have the same underlying unlabelled tree (those for $d$ odd should be read from right to left).

-(b) The proof is similar to the one in (a), except that for $d$ odd, the underlying unlabelled tree of $(R_{i,j}(G))^d$ is $R_{i,j}(\shape)$. \end{proof}
+(b) The proof is similar to the one in (a), except that for $d$ odd, the underlying unlabelled tree of $(R_{i,j}^G)^d(G)$ is $R_{i,j}(\shape)$. \end{proof}